OpenSaaS-org/page.as/README.md

 ### [nat.github.io/hello](https://nat.github.io/hello)

-Is now also at:
+is now also at:

 ### [nat.page.as/hello](https://nat.page.as/hello/)

-And as a fun bonus, you can also use the emoji domain `✨🚀.to`
+and as a fun bonus, you can also use the emoji domain `✨🚀.to`

 ### [nat.✨🚀.to/hello](https://nat.✨🚀.to/hello/)